-I’ve been feeling so terribly hesitant to talk (write) about this personal journey of ours in public.
+I’ve been feeling so terribly hesitant to talk (write) about baby number 2, this personal journey of ours, in public.

 My husband and I laugh, joke, talk, cry about this often lately.
 I recently spoke to my colleague Mikaila Tutt about the situation I find myself in.

 It seems many people can relate to my issues in one way or another.

 My husband is very fertile.
 We started trying for our first baby as we started planning our wedding.
 He successfully knocked me up during the first week that we moved in together.

 It was not an easy pregnancy, but it was by no means too terrible either.

 After Poppet was born we immediately wanted another one.
 Immediately.
 My gynaecologist did not support us in this decision but we didn’t care about his input.

 READ MORE: To my daughter on her first birthday

 Poppet has two adult siblings from my husband’s previous marriage and one morning he even said he wants seven kids and he’s only got three.
 That was a bit extreme, but his sense of humour and his true desires are sometimes difficult to differentiate between when you’re not in his inner circle.

 I was so in love with the little premature newborn in our home I could easily have welcomed more, immediately.
 My hormones were of course all over the place.